RememberOfLife/mirabel/README.md

   * not available for sounds?
 * ==> lobby logic
   * can always change gamestate when user has perms for this in the current lobby (all perms given to everybody in local server play "offline")
+  * a lobby has a trusted/untrusted state, depending on if the game is loaded from a player or only stored in full on the server
 * ==> engine compatiblity
   * e.g. uci-engine is a wrapper for an executable that can be specified via an option
 * ==> animation within frontends?